devvvvtech/task-manager-cli/README.md

 ## 🚀 Features

 - Add tasks with title, description, due date
-- Mark tasks as completed.
+- Mark tasks as completed
 - Delete tasks by ID
 - Sort by due date or status
 - Save/load tasks using a file